 (“Jñāna even though free from karma, is not so wonderful if devoid of a conception of Acyuta (the Infallible Lord).
 What is the use of niṣkarma–karma (activity without personal desires) when it is not offered to Him?” – Bhāg.
 1.5.12)

 Pure knowledge in the form of inaction, without any feelings towards Acyuta, is unattractive.
 If that is so, then what happens? (i.e. what is the purpose of following the path of jñāna and karma?)
 The Bhāgavata says:

 ātmārāmāś ca munayo nirgranthā apy urukrame

 (“Those sages who are ātmārāma (who take pleasure in the ātmā), who are free of all types of material bondage, perform pure bhakti to Urukrama (Kṛṣṇa, whose activities are glorious) because they are attracted to the qualities of Hari.” – Bhāg.
 1.7.10)

 The Supreme Consciousness Hari, has one unusual quality.
 He attracts all those who are liberated from matter and self-satisfied, and engages them in devotion unto Him.

 Therefore, karma gives the initial opportunity to engage in spirituality and jñāna relinquishes its nature of inactivity.
 Only then can karma and jñāna be said to have connection to bhakti-sādhana.
 In and of themselves, they are not accepted as limbs of sādhana.
 Therefore, only bhakti can be said to be sādhana.
-Sometimes, when karma and jñāna take refuge of bhakti, they are considered as sādhana, but bhakti is naturally sādhana.
+Sometimes, when karma and jñāna take refuge of bhakti, they are considered as sādhana, but bhakti is intrinsically sādhana.
 Thus, in the Eleventh Canto it is stated:

 na sādhayati māṁ yogo na sāṅkhyaṁ dharma uddhava